Nurzarina/DuitTrack/README.md

 # DuitTrack (This project is still a work in progress)
 ## DuitTrack is a budget tracking app designed to help Malaysians manage their finances effectively.
 With an intuitive interface and locally-inspired features, DuitTrack simplifies expense tracking, visualizes spending habits, and encourages better financial planning.

 ### Current Available Features
+ - Add and delete expenses.
+ - Organize expenses by categories.
  - Add, display, edit, and delete budget categories.
- - Add and delete expenses.
- - Organize expenses by categories with spending limits.
  - Backend API for managing user and budget categories data.

 ### Tech Stack:
 - **Frontend**: React.js